how-many-types-of-translation.jpg

 Translations can also be differentiated based on their signification.
 Individuals label them according to their usage and the importance they hold.
 Keeping in mind this factor, we can define translations into two types; Notarized Translations and Certified Translations.

 Often confused, both of these terms are completely different from each other.
-A Notarized Translation is a translation that has the signatures of some notary public on it.
+A Notarized Translation is a translation with the signatures of some notary public.
 Government bodies and officials seek this type of translation usually.

-On the contrary, Certified Translations refer to a translated document that has a “Certificate of Accuracy” along with it.
+On the contrary, Certified Translations refer to a translated document with a “Certificate of Accuracy.”
 Commonly, individuals and courts demand this type of translation.

 What to avoid?